McFacts III: Compact binary mergers from AGN disks over an entire synthetic universe: Methods

-We predict the number of gravitational wave observations for BBH mergers in AGN disks for a synthetic universe through the same integral carried out by past work for isolated binaries:
+Integrating this density over the parameter-space of individual binaries ($\BinaryParameters$), we estimate the total number of expected gravitational wave observations from BBH mergers in AGN disks for our assumed synthetic universe, $\RateDetection$: